 Although the focus of this paper is the decommissioning of NRC materials licenses, the guidance developed by NRC staff in the SRP will be used to evaluate the applicable portions of decommissioning plans, PSDARs and LTPs.
-In addition, the guidance in DG-4006 and the DandD Screen software will be used by all NRC licensees to demonstrate that their facility is suitable for release and license termination.
+In addition, the DandD Screen software may be used by all NRC licensees to demonstrate that their facility is suitable for release and license termination.
 This guidance will also be used by NRC staff to evaluate the information submitted by NRC licensees to support the decommissioning of their facilities.